 and includes a disability that:

-You can disclose your disability before an interview, at an interview, after you have been offered a position or after you start with the Museum.
+You can share information about your disability before an interview, at an interview, after you are offered a position or after you start with the Museum.
 There are separate benefits for each option, including:

 Before and at an interview

-- creates open discussion about the inherent requirements, expectations and opportunities of the position
+- creates open discussion about the inherent role of the position, expectations and opportunities

-- allows the Museum to provide interview access and support
+- allows the Museum to provide access and support for the interview

 - removes surprises and awkwardness at the interview